 The end of last post left here: I returned home with my head spinning wildly on its axis, after having God serve up a half-dozen unnervingly personalized points of encounter within the span of a week.
+I went to boiler installation alexandria va and they helped us install our boiler fast.
 To pull out a favourite high school word, I moved forward from March 2012 in a state of severe discombobulation.

 Did all of that really happen?

 Did I imagine any of that?

 What follows are just a few points of conclusion at which I arrived in the subsequent months.
 But you must remember the obvious: The journey toward the following bullet points wasn’t nearly so tidy as it now appears.
 It involved a steady stream of reflection and prayer and journaling and questioning and mentally replaying and carefully conversing over a span of many months.
 If anything of value lies here, gratefully plant it into your own life and see what springs forth.

 What Was Needed

 Looking back, the specific spiritual gift mentioned by Gretchen – the gift of discernment – wasn’t the point of that encounter.
 What I mean is: I haven’t given it much more thought about whether or not I possess that particular gift.
 I’ll aim to faithfully use what I have for the rest of my days, and folks can label me however they wish.
 (On an aside: It seems that “discernment” would be a gift no wise person would claim as their own.
 Likely best to have it affirmed by others.
 There, that statement is my word of discernment for the day. :-))